Ladysnake/Ladysnake.github.io/wiki/pick-your-poison.md

 ## Poison Dart Frogs

 Poison Dart Frogs can be found spawning in 7 different types in the **various jungle variants**.
 They can be **picked up by using a bowl** on them and will give the player their **respective effect when hit or licked**.
 Licking a Poison Dart Frog can be done by **"eating" the picked up version** and will not consume the frog.
+You can **not lick** a Poison Dart Frog **while you have its effect**.
 Poison Dart Frogs themselves are immune to their effects.

-### Advancement
+### Advancements

-Pick Your Poison features 2 special advancement:
+Pick Your Poison features 2 special advancements:

 - **Taste Test** - Lick a poison dart frog in a bowl